ANTITHESIS and the WAY: RETALIATION

 The symbolic note for the ‘Eye for an Eye’ law means to confer commensurate punishment.
 Yet the whole structure of the current religious order was under indictment, according to Jesus.
 Thus, the manner in which the priestly order applied the law was in contention with the new teaching of the Way.
 Jesus perceived the priesthood as applying Mosaic law without grace (favor or forgiveness) and without a certain spiritual dignity.
 Jesus perceives the priesthood’s application of the whole of the Law as misconstrued.

 John 8.1-16, the woman caught in adultery, ends with: (15) “Ye judge after the flesh; I judge no man.
-(16) And yet if I judge, My judgement is true: for I am not alone, but I and the Father that sent me.”
+(16) And yet if I judge, My judgment is true: for I am not alone, but I and the Father that sent me.”
 This scripture describes the current state of the priesthood: they are unteachable; they are intractable, and they are far too aggressive in prosecuting the law.
 ‘The old law is abusing you’, Jesus may as well have said, ‘turn your face from it’.
 Particularly in the biblical section called the ‘woes’, Matt. ch.
 23, Jesus witnessed this abuse.
-Jesus cautions to turn away from the laws which are a determinant to retribution, wherein the old way of thinking, the old law, and the application of it must now subside.
+Jesus cautions to turn away from the laws which are predetermined toward retribution, wherein the old way of thinking, the old law, and the application of it must now subside.
 It is from Jesus’ viewpoint that courts today apply mercy in certain difficult situations.

 * wiping the edge of the cup, Mt.
 23.25, “full of extortion and indulgence.”

 So, who is smiting thee on the right cheek?
 It is true that the Romans come under the greatest suspicion.
 Yet, striking someone hardly seems the issue, for a Jew would not be able to retaliate against a Roman in any case.
 Turning the other cheek becomes the heart of the matter.
-To turn away, to decline the offer when unrighteously proffered—this scripture has less to do with the common explanation of dealing with the Roman occupation; however, more to do with the state of Judaism in Jesus’ day.
+To turn away, to decline the offer when unrighteously proffered, indicts the state of Judaism in Jesus’ day.
 Interpreted in this manner the priests and their application of the law are doing the slapping.